Sodium carbonate: Production

 The initial large-scale chemical procedure was established in England in 1823 to manufacture soda ash.

 Mining

-Trona, also known as trisodium hydrogendicarbonate dihydrate (Na_{3}HCO_{3}CO_{3}·2H_{2}O), is mined in several areas of the US and provides nearly all the US consumption of sodium carbonate.
+Trona, also known as trisodium hydrogendicarbonate dihydrate (Na_{3}HCO_{3}CO_{3} · 2 H_{2}O), is mined in several areas of the US and provides nearly all the US consumption of sodium carbonate.
 Large natural deposits found in 1938, such as the one near Green River, Wyoming, have made mining more economical than industrial production in North America.
 There are important reserves of trona in Turkey; two million tons of soda ash have been extracted from the reserves near Ankara.

 Barilla and kelp

 Several "halophyte" (salt-tolerant) plant species and seaweed species can be processed to yield an impure form of sodium carbonate, and these sources predominated in Europe and elsewhere until the early 19th century.
 The land plants (typically glassworts or saltworts) or the seaweed (typically Fucus species) were harvested, dried, and burned.
 The ashes were then "lixivated" (washed with water) to form an alkali solution.
 This solution was boiled dry to create the final product, which was termed "soda ash"; this very old name derives from the Arabic word soda, in turn applied to Salsola soda, one of the many species of seashore plants harvested for production.
 "Barilla" is a commercial term applied to an impure form of potash obtained from coastal plants or kelp.

 The sodium carbonate concentration in soda ash varied very widely, from 2–3 percent for the seaweed-derived form ("kelp"), to 30 percent for the best barilla produced from saltwort plants in Spain.
 Plant and seaweed sources for soda ash, and also for the related alkali "potash", became increasingly inadequate by the end of the 18th century, and the search for commercially viable routes to synthesizing soda ash from salt and other chemicals intensified.